-Also, this table shows that on Tuesdays call managers get the lowest number of calls.
+Also, this table shows that on Fridays call managers get the lowest number of calls.

 Why is it important?
 Because it gives you the understanding at what time the sales managers should be the most focused and when they can concentrate on other tasks.

 Basing on these reports, you can build a motivation system for sales managers and do your best to prepare the call center for the rush hour.

 This chart shows the call distribution per week.

 Thanks to this graph, you don’t need to manually calculate the number of calls per week.
 Also, it helps understand how to distribute the shifts of call agents more efficiently.

 This сhart lets you see rush hours in the call center.
 For example the number of calls grows from 9 AM and reaches a peak at 12 AM – 1 PM.
 Thus, you may determine the most active phases of working day and schedule the lunch break at 2 PM, because at this time the number of calls is usually low.